plone/buildout.coredev/docs/issues.rst

 If buildout ends with warning you that some packages could not be downloaded, then chances are that package wasn't downloaded.
 This is bad and could cause all sorts of whack out errors when you start or try to run things because it never actually downloaded the package.

 There are two ways to get this error to go away.
 The first is to delete all instances of host filtering.
-Comb through all the files and delete any lines which say "allow-hosts =" and "allow-hosts +=".
+Comb through all the files and delete any lines which say ``allow-hosts =`` and ``allow-hosts +=``.
 In theory, by restricting which hosts you download from, buildout will go faster.
 Whether that actually happens or not I can not judge.
 The point is that they are safely deletable.

 The second option is to allow the host that it is pointing to by adding something like this to your .cfg::